 Perhaps.
 Studies show that some families of birds, including cranes, have enlarged olfactory sense centers in the brain.
 However, our experience shows that cranes rely on hearing and vision rather than the sense of smell to detect food, other cranes, or enemies.

 Q: How much do cranes weigh?

-Demoiselle cranes, the lightest species, weigh about five pounds, and red-crowned cranes, the heaviest, weigh up to 26 pounds.
+Demoiselle Cranes, the lightest species, weigh four to seven pounds, and Red-crowned Cranes, the heaviest, weigh up 22 pounds.

 Q: What is their wingspan?

 From five to eight feet, depending on the species.

 Q: Why do cranes stand on one leg?